suncoast-devs/handbook/curriculum/back-end/full-stack-ii/assignments/suncoast-overflow.complete.md

 ## Requirements

-In groups of 2 or 3, create an anonymous question and answer site, that allows users to up-vote and down-vote questions and answers.
+In groups of 2, create an anonymous question and answer site, that allows users to up-vote and down-vote questions and answers.

 The core functionality is: